arnhazra/arcstack/DEPENDENCIES.md

 # Dependencies

+- @aws-crypto/sha256-js: AWS Crypto library for computing SHA-256 hashes in JavaScript.
+- @google/generative-ai: Google’s Generative AI SDK for interacting with AI models like Gemini.
+- @llamaindex/groq: Integration of LlamaIndex with Groq, enabling efficient retrieval-augmented generation (RAG) workflows.
+- @llamaindex/openai: LlamaIndex integration with OpenAI models for efficient indexing and querying.
 - @nestjs: Fast backend framework for Node.js to build APIs, providing a robust structure for web applications.
-- ky: Promise-based fetch client for the browser and Node.js, simplifying asynchronous fetch requests.
-- @mswjs/interceptors: Global interceptors to intercept fetch request & response.
 - class-transformer: Library for transforming plain JavaScript objects to class constructors and vice versa.
 - class-validator: Validation library for TypeScript and JavaScript that works both on the frontend and backend.
 - dotenv: Loads environment variables from a .env file, enabling configuration management.
 - googleapis: Official Google library for interacting with Google APIs, including OAuth2 for authentication and authorization.
 - ioredis: In-memory data store for caching and session management, providing high-performance data storage.
 - jsonwebtoken: Generates and validates JSON Web Tokens (JWTs) for user authentication and authorization in web applications.
+- llamaindex: A data framework for connecting AI models with structured and unstructured data sources.
 - mongoose: Elegant MongoDB object modeling for Node.js, facilitating interaction with MongoDB databases.
 - nodemailer: Sends email from Node.js, allowing applications to send transactional emails.
+- pathe: Utility for working with file paths in Node.js, providing a simple API for path manipulation.
 - reflect-metadata: Provides metadata reflection capabilities for JavaScript.
 - rxjs: Library for reactive programming, enabling asynchronous programming with observable sequences.
 - stripe: Payment processing library for integrating Stripe payments into web applications.

-- source-map-support: Adds source map support for stack traces, aiding in debugging TypeScript and JavaScript code.
-- ts-loader: TypeScript loader for webpack, enabling TypeScript compilation in webpack projects.
-- ts-node: TypeScript execution and REPL for Node.js, allowing execution of TypeScript files directly.
-- tsconfig-paths: TypeScript path mapping plugin for Node.js, simplifying module resolution with TypeScript.
-- typescript: Typed superset of JavaScript that compiles to plain JavaScript, providing type safety and modern language features.
-- concurrently: Utility for running multiple commands concurrently, simplifying development workflows.
+- @mswjs/interceptors: Global interceptors to intercept fetch request & response.
 - @radix-ui: Collection of UI components for React applications, providing accessible and customizable UI elements.
+- @tanstack/react-query: Query client for React data fetching, providing a powerful and efficient data fetching solution.
 - class-variance-authority: Library for calculating variance and standard deviation in JavaScript classes.
 - clsx: Utility for constructing className strings conditionally in JavaScript and TypeScript.
-- @tanstack/react-query: Query client for React data fetching, providing a powerful and efficient data fetching solution.
 - date-fns: Lightweight JavaScript date library for parsing, validating, and formatting dates and times.
+- ky: Promise-based fetch client for the browser and Node.js, simplifying asynchronous fetch requests.
 - lucide-react: Library of SVG icon components for React applications.
 - next: Popular JS framework for building user interfaces based on React.
 - prop-types: Runtime type checking for React props, ensuring data integrity in React components.
 - react: Popular JavaScript library for building user interfaces, facilitating component-based UI development.
 - react-dom: React package for working with the DOM, enabling React components to interact with the browser.
+- react-syntax-highlighter: Simple JSON View library for React JS, facilitating JSON data visualization in React applications.
 - sass: CSS preprocessor that adds power and elegance to traditional CSS, providing features like variables, nesting, and mixins.
-- react-syntax-highlighter: Simple JSON View library for React JS, facilitating JSON data visualization in React applications.
 - tailwind-merge: Utility for merging Tailwind CSS classes, enabling dynamic class composition in Tailwind CSS projects.
 - tailwindcss-animate: Collection of animation utilities for Tailwind CSS, enhancing UI animations in web applications.
+- source-map-support: Adds source map support for stack traces, aiding in debugging TypeScript and JavaScript code.
+- ts-loader: TypeScript loader for webpack, enabling TypeScript compilation in webpack projects.
+- ts-node: TypeScript execution and REPL for Node.js, allowing execution of TypeScript files directly.
+- tsconfig-paths: TypeScript path mapping plugin for Node.js, simplifying module resolution with TypeScript.
+- typescript: Typed superset of JavaScript that compiles to plain JavaScript, providing type safety and modern language features.
+- concurrently: Utility for running multiple commands concurrently, simplifying development workflows.
 - tailwindcss: Utility-first CSS framework for creating responsive and scalable UIs.
 - postcss: Tool for transforming CSS with JavaScript plugins, enabling advanced CSS processing in build pipelines.
 - autoprefixer: PostCSS plugin for adding vendor prefixes to CSS rules, ensuring cross-browser compatibility.